Dimensions of affine Deligne-Lusztig varieties: a new approach via labeled folded alcove walks and root operators: Introduction

-We then proceed with proving our main results.
-Section~\ref{sec:Construction} provides explicit constructions of infinite families of positively folded galleries, which are crucial to the proof of Theorems~\ref{Shrunken}.
+We then proceed with Step (2), and thus the proofs of our main results.
+Section~\ref{sec:Construction} provides explicit constructions of infinite families of positively folded galleries, which are crucial to the proof of Theorem~\ref{Shrunken}.
 We begin with an explicit construction of a single gallery $\sigma_{a_0}$ which ends at the identity element $\id$.
 We then apply geometric transformations and root operators to $\sigma_{a_0}$ to construct families of galleries ending at pure translations, as depicted in Figure~\ref{fig:Xa1toXxbPropFigIntro}.

 Next, Section~\ref{sec:Xx1ShrunkenDominant} relates the varieties $X_x(1)$ and $X_a(1)$, where $x$ is in a shrunken Weyl chamber and $a$ is a single alcove based at a specific vertex close to the origin, as in the statement of Theorem~\ref{Shrunken}.
 We remark that the results in Section~\ref{sec:Xx1ShrunkenDominant} can be deduced from the existing literature on the basic case, but that our approach uses the constructive machinery established in Section~\ref{sec:Construction}, revealing connections between pairs of varieties which were not previously known to be related.